johnjkenny/dock_schedule/README.md

 ```

 You can also use the `--get` option to get a specific job cron by name or ID.
 You can give multiple crons the same name
-but each must have a unique ID.
+but each will have a unique ID generated when created.

 ```bash
 dschedule -j -g -n Ansible-Test01